kernelci/kernelci-project/kernelci.org/content/en/org/_index.md

 ## Project Documentation
 These are the main documents defining how the project works:

+### Contribution Policy

+The [contribution policy](contributing) defines the shared baseline for repository contribution workflows, including Python linting and formatting, AI-assisted contributions, pre-commit hooks, type checking, and exceptions for existing tooling.

 ### Funding Charter

 > Thank you for your interest in joining the KernelCI Initiative (the “Directed